Convenience of Campus Living

 The University of Maine Dining Services offers a wide variety of dining options on campus.
 Residential students have access to three traditional dining commons, with one commons located on each side of campus.
-Both Wells and Hilltop Commons also include a market, much like a convenience store, where students can purchase snack items for their rooms.
+Hilltop Commons also includes a market, much like a convenience store, where students can purchase snack items, dish soap, paper towels, and other items they may need for their rooms.
 The Memorial Union, at the center of campus, is also home to the Bear’s Den and Bear’s Den Pub.

 Nutrition information for all meals is provided online.
 Each dining facility also has a staff member designated to working with residential students who have special dietary needs.

 The Recreation Center provides a wide variety of services to students, including: a pool, hot tub and steam room; fitness classes and personal training services; basketball courts, an indoor hockey/soccer court and handball courts; free weights, cardio equipment and an indoor track; intramural sports and much more.